Lab Staff & Students

 Dr. Maille Lyons, B.S.
 Biology,University of Massachusetts, Dartmouth; M.A.
 Biology, University of California, Los Angeles; Ph.D.
 Oceanography, University of Connecticut (graduated summer 2008).
 Maille’s work focused on the ecological role of marine aggregates as a link between pathogens (e.g., Vibrio spp., Perkinsus marinus, QPX) and benthic, suspension-feeding bivalves (e.g., oysters, clams).
 Among other findings, her work demonstrated that aggregates could serve as a reservoir for the clam pathogen, Quahog Parasite X (a protozoan), and might provide an ecological link between the parasite and its host.
 Maille was also employed as a post-doctroal researcher in my laboratory (see below), and is now a Patent Examiner at the US Patent and Trademark Office where she reviews patents for the biotechnology sector.

 Mr. Michael McKee, B.A.
 Zoology and Anthropology, Miami University; M.S.
 Oceanography, University of Connecticut (graduated spring 2001).
 Mike’s research examined the release of TEP by the oyster, Crassostrea virginica, blue mussel, Mytilus edulis, and several species of soft corals.
 His results demonstrated that oysters release significant quantities of TEP into the environment.
-Mike is employed at the Northeast Underwater Research, Technology & Education Center.
+Mike is now a Manager of Clinical Systems at eClinical Solutions.

 Dr. Lisa Milke, B.S.
 Biology, Salisbury State University; B.S.
 Environmental Marine Science, University of Maryland Eastern Shore; M.S.
 Oceanography, University of Connecticut (graduated spring 2001).
 Lisa’s research focused on the transport and handling of particles within the pallial cavity of two species of bivalves: Mytilus edulis, and Crassostrea virginica.
 Her work examined how particle handling in the pallial cavity changed when the bivalves were exposed to particulate diets of different quality and concentration.
-Lisa finished a PhD at Dalhousie University (Canada) with Dr. Monica Bricelj, and now works as a research scientist at the NMFS Laboratory in Milford, CT.
+Lisa finished a PhD at Dalhousie University (Canada) with Dr. Monica Bricelj.
+She is now Chief of the Ecosystems and Aquaculture Division, NOAA Fisheries, US Department of Commerce.

 FORMER POST-DOCTORAL FELLOWS